pjdvmalan/site_crawler/README.md

 ./crawl_site.py -h
 ```

-NOTE: There are PageSPeed Insights API Limits, which is accomodated for in the code.
+NOTE: There are PageSpeed Insights API Limits, which is accomodated for in the code.

 ## Reports